 What Happens to Uninsured Drivers in Car Accidents?

-If an uninsured driver is in a car accident, they are not protected from a law suit and they can be held personally liable for the victim's damages and injuries over their $10,000 protection.
-Personal Injury Protection covers the driver (usually the owner) and passenger in an accident.
-It also provides coverage for the owner's relatives that may be driving the vehicle.
+If an uninsured driver is in a car accident, they are not protected from a lawsuit and they can be held personally liable for the victim's damages and injuries over their $10,000 protection.
 The victim has 35 days to submit their medical bills if they are seeking compensation for their injuries.
 If the insurance company receives notice from the physician within 21 days of medical treatment is beginning, they can take up to 75 days to submit medical bills.

 Some frequently asked questions about no fault insurance and accidents are answered at the Florida Department of Highway Safety and Motor Vehicles.

 It is very important that paperwork is filed with correct information and on time when dealing with a car accident.
 Making sure that the police report and insurance communications are accurate can save you time in your recovery.
 The no-fault insurance attorneys of Coye Law Firm can help explain your rights if you are involved in a car accident and have no-fault insurance.